-Services that are covered for you What you must pay when you get these services Vision care Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Services that are covered for you What you must pay when you get these services Vision care Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
 Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma, people with diabetes, African Americans who are age 50 and older and Hispanic Americans who are 65 or older For people with diabetes, screening for diabetic retinopathy is covered once per year One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older and Hispanic Americans who are 65 or older For people with diabetes, screening for diabetic retinopathy is covered once per year One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
 The one pair of eyeglasses or contact lenses after cataract surgery does not count towards the plan allowance coverage limit for eyewear.
-Routine vision care services are covered only when you are treated by the Verda Noble Care (HMO) contracted vision provider, EyeMed. \$0.00 copay for Medicare-covered eye exams. \$0.00 copay for: 1 routine eye exam every year.
-1 pair of eyeglasses or contact lenses after cataract surgery.
-1 pair of glasses or 1 pair of contact lenses every year.
-1 pair of lenses every year.
-1 frame every year. \$250.00 plan coverage limit for eyeglasses, frames, lenses, or contacts every year.
+Routine vision care services are covered only when you are treated by the Verda Noble Chronic Care (HMO C-SNP) contracted vision provider, EyeMed. \$0.00 copay for Medicare-covered eye exams. \$0.00 copay for: • 1 routine eye exam every year. • 1 pair of eyeglasses or contact lenses after cataract surgery. • 1 pair of glasses or 1 pair of contact lenses every year. • 1 pair of lenses every year. • 1 frame every year. • 1 frame every year. \$300.00 plan coverage limit for eyeglasses, frames, lenses, or contacts every year.
 You are responsible for any amount above the coverage limit.
 Welcome to Medicare preventive visit The plan covers the one-time Welcome to Medicare preventive visit.
 The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
 Important: We cover the Welcome to Medicare preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your Welcome to Medicare preventive visit.
 There is no coinsurance, copayment, or deductible for the Welcome to Medicare preventive visit.